markvaaz/ScarletCarrier/README.md

+# The update 0.6.6 **REQUIRES** the latest version of ScarletCore, so make sure to update it as well.

 # ScarletCarrier

 **ScarletCarrier** is a V Rising mod that adds a servant carrier system to help transport your items.
 The mod provides a convenient way to summon a personal servant that can carry items, with automatic inventory persistence between summons.